Guru Tegh Bahadur: Legacy and memorials

 Guru Tegh Bahadur built the city of Anandpur Sahib and was responsible for saving a faction of Kashmiri Pandits, who were being persecuted by the Mughals.

 After the execution of Guru Tegh Bahadur by Mughal Emperor Aurangzeb, a number of Sikh gurudwaras were built in his and his associates' memory.
 The Gurdwara Sis Ganj Sahib in Chandni Chowk, Delhi, was built over where he was beheaded.
 Gurdwara Rakab Ganj Sahib, also in Delhi, is built where one of Guru Tegh Bahadur's disciples burned his house down to cremate the Guru's body.

 Gurdwara Sisganj Sahib in Punjab marks the site where, in November 1675, the head of the martyred Guru Tegh Bahadur was cremated after being brought there by Bhai Jaita (renamed Bhai Jiwan Singh according to Sikh rites) in defiance of the Mughal authority of Aurangzeb.

 The execution of Guru Tegh Bahadur hardened the resolve of Sikhs against Muslim rule and persecution.
 Pashaura Singh states that "if the martyrdom of Guru Arjan had helped bring the Sikh Panth together, Guru Tegh Bahadur's martyrdom helped to make the protection of human rights central to its Sikh identity".
 Wilfred Smith stated that "the attempt to forcibly convert the ninth Guru to an externalized, impersonal Islam clearly made an indelible impression on the martyr's nine-year-old son, Gobind, who reacted slowly but deliberately by eventually organizing the Sikh group into a distinct, formal, symbol-patterned community".
 It inaugurated the Khalsa identity.

 In one of his poetic works, the classical Punjabi poet Bulleh Shah, referred to Guru Tegh Bahadur as "Ghazi", an honorific title for a warrior.
+Chandra Sain Sainapati, a court poet of Guru Gobind Singh, described Tegh Bahadur as "Srisht ki Chadar" (protector of humanity).
+More recent titles given to Tegh Bahadur include Dharam di Chadar (protector of dharma) and Hind di Chadar (protector of India or Hinduism), though Harinder Singh of the Sikh Research Institute argues these titles are reductive.

 In India, 24 November is observed as Guru Tegh Bahadur's Martyrdom Day (Shaheedi Diwas).
 In certain parts of India, this day of the year is a public holiday.
 Guru Tegh Bahadur is remembered for giving up his life to protect the freedom of the oppressed to practice their own religion.